vat16/Assignment13/README.md

 ENGR0012 Team L01 team work for assignment 13.
 Due Thursday 2:00pm.
 Have Fun

-This will help you find what month a day of the year is:
+This will help you find what month a day of the year is.
+To view it properly open the readme.

 1	jan
 2